Kelviny-Jesus/adav2/README.md

 ### Adding Your API Keys

-Setting up your API keys in Bolt.DIY is straightforward:
+Setting up your API keys in Ada is straightforward:

 1. Open the home page (main interface)
 2. Select your desired provider from the dropdown menu
 3. Click the pencil (edit) icon
 4. Enter your API key in the secure input field

+For admin users, additional configuration options are available in the Control Panel, accessible through the settings menu.
+Admin users can toggle between User Mode and Developer Mode to access advanced features.

 ![API Key Configuration Interface](./docs/images/api-key-ui-section.png)